brajeshmohapatra/bike_count_prediction/README.md

 Data Dictionary
 Here is the description of all the variables :

-Variable	Definition
+Variable:	Definition

-datetime	hourly date + timestamp season	Type of season (1 = spring, 2 = summer, 3 = fall, 4 = winter)
+datetime:	hourly date + timestamp

+season:	Type of season (1 = spring, 2 = summer, 3 = fall, 4 = winter)

-holiday	whether the day is considered a holiday workingday	whether the day is neither a weekend nor holiday weather	weather temp	temperature in Celsius atemp	"feels like" temperature in Celsius humidity	relative humidity windspeed	wind speed casual	number of non-registered user rentals initiated registered	number of registered user rentals initiated count	number of total rentals
+holiday:	whether the day is considered a holiday

+workingday:	whether the day is neither a weekend nor holiday

+weather:	weather

+temp:	temperature in Celsius

+atemp:	"feels like" temperature in Celsius

+humidity:	relative humidity

+windspeed:	wind speed

+casual:	number of non-registered user rentals initiated

+registered:	number of registered user rentals initiated

+count:	number of total rentals

 How good are your predictions?

 Evaluation Metric